MaKosmakov/Skin_Cancer_Detection_ISIC2024/README.md

 ### Root Directory
 - **`Presentation.pptx`**: Contains our presentation and results.
+- **Executive Summary.md**: A concise overview of our project, key achievements, methodology, and future directions.

 ### Articles Folder
 Contains information about the image and tabular data: